cryptosubh/blog/_drafts/CS-Tidbits.md

 A stack data structure that stores information about the active subroutines of a computer program.
 A call stack is composed of *stack frames* (also called activation records or activation frames).
 * **Stack Trace** or **Traceback**
 A report of the active stack frames at a certain point in time during the execution of a program - i.e., a snapshot of the call stack
+* **Protocol**
+a common means for unrelated objects to communicate with each other; definitions of methods and values which the objects agree upon in order to co-operate.
+Python does not have specific language/syntax for protocols, but other languages do (e.g. Java interfaces).
+* **Multi-Inheritance**
+A feature of some object-oriented computer programming languages in which an object or class can inherit characteristics and features from more than one parent object or parent class.
+It is distinct from single inheritance, where an object or class may only inherit from one particular object or class.
+* **Diamond Problem**
+An ambiguity that arises when two classes B and C inherit from A, and class D inherits from both B and C. If there is a method in A that B and C have overridden, and D does not override it, then which version of the method does D inherit: that of B, or that of C?
+It only occurs when multi-inheritance is allowed.
+Python mitigates this problem with an order of inheritance determined by the C3 linearization algorithm.
 * **Aliasing**
 A situation in which a data location in memory can be accessed through different symbolic names in the program.
 Thus, modifying the data through one name implicitly modifies the values associated with all aliased names.
 * **Scope**